Gleyber Torres Preview, Player Props: Yankees vs. Brewers

-On Saturday, Gleyber Torres (.429 on-base percentage in past 10 games, 88 points above season-long percentage) and the New York Yankees face the Milwaukee Brewers, whose starting pitcher will be Wade Miley.
-First pitch is at 2:05 PM ET.
+The New York Yankees, including Gleyber Torres and his .882 slugging percentage over his past 10 games, battle starter Corbin Burnes and the Milwaukee Brewers at Yankee Stadium, Sunday at 1:35 PM ET.

-He had a hitless performance in his previous game (0-for-4) against the Brewers.
+He had a hitless showing in his most recent game (0-for-2) against the Brewers.

 Gleyber Torres Game Info & Props vs. the Brewers